privacy-scaling-explorations/pse.dev/content/articles/introducing-trinity.md

 ### Evaluate the circuit

 Now Alice can receive the garbeld data from the Bob and evaluate the circuit.
-Note that the process is assymetric, and only Alice evaluate the circuit on here side and can send back the result to Bob.
+Note that the process is asymmetric, and only Alice evaluate the circuit on here side and can send back the result to Bob.

 ```ts
 // Receiving serialized Garbled data